lambainsaan/notepad-raw/Training My First AI Model.md

 ## Figuring out data source

+What kind of data I want?

+**Criteria for data**
+1. Concise conversations - I don't want to train the model on emails.
+Because my end goal is to use it on slack data.
+2. Non-automated - I don't want conversations with chatbots.
+3. Multi-user - I want multiple users to be part of the data.
+4. Threaded - What is being replied to should be apparent from data.

+Immediately, I thought of using some of the discord/slack community's data that I am part of.
+But I didn't have access to install an app to get the data out of discord.

-To find out where can I find such data, I asked a question on reddit.
+I tried To find out where can I find such data, I asked a question on [reddit](https://www.reddit.com/r/datasets/comments/144ei5b/any_dataset_of_threaded_conversations_of_everyday/).

 Fetching the data from communities at [Linen](https://www.linen.dev/).